uclaacm/hack-sprint-w21/session-3-controllable-and-user-interactive-components/README.md

 Above, we have a screenshot of Twitter app.
-From what we can see so far, it seems to be wrapped some sort of `<SafeAreaView>` since the app doesn't seem to be intruding on other areas of the phone (eg. status bar).
+From what we can see so far, it seems to be wrapped in some sort of `<SafeAreaView>` since the app doesn't seem to be intruding on other areas of the phone (eg. status bar).

 <img src='./images/twitter3.PNG' height='350px'/>